 Frequently Asked Questions

-Is it safe to share Biometric Data with ChatGPT?
+Is it safe to share Customer Data with ChatGPT?

-What happens when Biometric Data is entered into ChatGPT?
+What happens when Customer Data is entered into ChatGPT?

 The data is transmitted to the AI provider's infrastructure for processing.
 Depending on the service and configuration, it may be temporarily stored, logged, or retained for security and operational purposes.

-Can ChatGPT retain Biometric Data after a conversation ends?
+Can ChatGPT retain Customer Data after a conversation ends?

-What happens if Biometric Data is accidentally shared with ChatGPT?
+What happens if Customer Data is accidentally shared with ChatGPT?

 Once submitted, organizations may have limited visibility into how the information is retained, processed, or accessed.
 The appropriate response depends on the sensitivity of the data, internal policies, and incident response procedures.

-Why do traditional DLP solutions struggle to identify Biometric Data in AI prompts?
+Why do traditional DLP solutions struggle to identify Customer Data in AI prompts?

 Traditional DLP tools rely heavily on pattern matching and predefined rules.
 AI prompts often contain fragmented, transformed, or contextual information that can be difficult to classify accurately.
 Context-aware AI DLP solutions can evaluate surrounding context to better distinguish between similar data types and reduce false positives and false negatives.